 If Jesus’ resurrection is the pre-figurement of the coming general resurrection of the dead, therefore, it is clear that for Paul his rising did not involve a physical body.
 This is why Paul’s references to and insistence on the fact of the rising of Jesus makes no mention of the evidence of a physical revivification of his dead body that features in some of the later accounts: the empty tomb, discarded grave cloths, people touching Jesus, Jesus eating and his physical form flying up into heaven.
 For Paul, at this early stage of the development of the story, the risen Jesus is a spiritual concept involving visions, not physical encounters.

-Some argue for spiritual resurrection by appealing to 1 Corinthians 15:44, which, in the English translation, appears to suggest that Paul did view resurrection as spiritual (and that’s how O’Neill reads it), actually doesn’t have anything to do with the nature of the resurrected body.
+1 Corinthians 15:44, which, in the English translation, appears to suggest that Paul did view resurrection as spiritual (and that’s how O’Neill reads it), actually doesn’t have anything to do with the nature of the resurrected body.

 1 Corinthians 15:44: It is sown a natural [ψυχικόν] body, it is raised a spiritual [πνευματικόν] body.
 If there is a natural body, there is also a spiritual body.

 James Ware explains in this article how this passage, in the Greek, actually says nothing approaching what its English translation seems to suggest (and a more detailed refutation is found in Michael Licona, The Resurrection of Jesus, 406-13);